Samsung SPH-M100

-Samsung SPH-M100 (UpRoar) launched in 2000 was the first cell phone to have MP3 music capabilities.
+The Samsung SPH-M100 (marketed by Sprint in the United States as the Samsung UpRoar) is a cellphone and MP3 player launched in 2000 and was the first cell phone to have MP3 music playback capabilities.
 The phone was named one of the All-TIME 100 greatest and most influential gadgets from 1923 to 2010 by Peter Ha in Time.